10 Secrets to Packing for Kids

 Secrets you should know when packing for kids.

-Bring cameras for the kids.
 They make special extra-durable cameras just for kids, or you can pass on an older model that you no longer use.
-It's fun to see a vacation from a kids' perspective!
+When you travel with kids, it's really fun to see a vacation from a kids' perspective!
+You can also make scrapbooks with them after the fact.

-Bring toys.
-Small toys.
+Packing toys is one of the simplest ways you can reduce stress on a family vacation.
+This is one thing that's always on my packing list, so I can count on getting a mental break when we arrive at the hotel room.
 We bring inflatable stuff and wooden lace-up cards to occupy the kids, as well as Koosh balls, finger puppets and a magnetic doodler.

 Previous